Big1dookie/Shit-pkg/README.md

 If it breaks your package database, I warned you.

-If it works, pretend I planned it. (also side note: pacman isn't tested, apt isnt implemented.... yet so use it at your own risk)
+If it works, pretend I planned it.
+### (also side note: pacman isn't tested, apt isnt implemented.... yet so use it at your own risk ALSO I DIDNT REALLY PUT SHIT-PKG/BACKENDS BECAUSE THE FILE IS TOO BIG AND IT HAS pacman-root AND pacman ALSO IT HAS NO PORTAGE THERE TOO SO FUCK
+MUST ADD BACKENDS: BACKEND FOLDER CONTAINING
+APT AND APT-root
+pacman AND pacman-root
+portage AND portage-root
+THIS SHIT IS UNFINISHED AND I MADE IT IN LIKE A RANDOM WEDNESDAY SO YEA)